 Interactions with other drugs

-Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with gemcitabine.
+This drug can lower platelet counts which can increase the risk of serious bleeding.
+Any drugs or supplements that interfere with blood clotting can further raise the risk of bleeding during treatment with gemcitabine.
 These include:

 Note that many cold, flu, fever, and headache remedies contain aspirin or ibuprofen.
 Ask your pharmacist if you aren't sure what's in the medicines you take.